 |Explore the Medical Assisting Profession and Get a Job|

 Colorado statute addresses physicians’ delegation of medical tasks to unlicensed individuals, such as medical assistants.
 This statute also covers the Board of Medical Examiners Rules regarding the delegation of tasks.
-Specifically, physicians in Colorado are permitted to delegate a wide variety of medical duties to unlicensed professionals such as medical assistants, provided adequate supervision is given.
+Specifically, physicians in Colorado can delegate a wide variety of medical duties to unlicensed professionals like medical assistants, provided adequate supervision is given.

 Step 1.
 Complete an Educational Program in Medical Assisting